Nattawut30/nattawut-boonnoon-credit-risk-analysis/README.md

-# Credit Risk Analysis, Fraud Detection + Dashboard
+# Credit Risk Analysis, Fraud Detection, and Dashboards
-Welcome to my personal project and learning journey: a self-taught machine learning beginners level, credit risk analysis and fraud detection pipeline.
-The pipeline exclusively utilizes legitimate financial factors for risk scoring and employs unsupervised anomaly detection to identify potential fraud.
-Produces an interactive Plotly dashboard (HTML) and a static PNG cover image.
+A self-educated machine learning project for beginner-to-intermediate learners.
+It builds a credit risk analysis and fraud detection pipeline that uses only legitimate financial factors for risk scoring and applies unsupervised anomaly detection to flag potential fraud.
+The system generates an interactive Plotly dashboard (HTML) and a static PNG visualization for presentation.

-Potential fraud detection insights from the ML training model: <p><p/>
+Potential fraud detection insights from the ML training models: <p><p/>
 ![Fraud Detection Summary Demo](Screenshot_Dashboard.png)

 <p><p/>